tamusgsa/tamusgsa.github.io/_posts/2023-03-29-faculty-appreciation-bbq.md

 ---
-title: "[RSVP] Faculty Appreciation BBQ, 4-15-23"
+title: "[RSVP] 2023-04-15 - Faculty Appreciation BBQ"
 excerpt: Faculty Appreciation Barbecue - 2023.
 A departmental event, organized by SGSA, to show appreciation for the faculties and the stuffs.
 layout: single
 classes: wide
+category:
+  - BBQ
 ---

 - Saturday, April 15, 2023.